 2-Step Verification Requirement

-Students are required to enroll in Google 2-Step Verification by March 12, 2018.
+New faculty, staff, and students are required to enroll in Google 2-Step Verification within 30 days of account activation.
 This security measure brings us in line with many of our peer institutions.

 Easily log in with 2-Step Verification